brokensandals/blunt-instrument/packages/blunt-instrument-babel-plugin/README.md

     },
     {
       id: 2,
-      type: 'enter-fn', // these trevs record the beginning of a function's execution
+      type: 'fn-start', // these trevs record the beginning of a function's execution
       nodeId: 'src-2', // the Function node that is being entered
       data: { // the values of `this`, `arguments`, and all named parameters, at the beginning of the function's execution
         this: { /* ... */ },